-The blessed month of Ramadan is coming to an end.
-Soon, we will be celebrating Hari Raya Aidilfitri.
+Alhamdulillah for another opportunity to celebrate Hari Raya Aidilfitri.
 Also known as Hari Raya Puasa, it is a day of victory for us after striving to be the best version of ourselves spiritually, physically and socially with perseverance, hope and faith.

-Unlike last year, we are now able to return to mosques for the Sunnah Aidilfitri prayer, despite the limited capacity.
-This is due to the patience and diligence of our community in ensuring that the situation does not worsen by adhering to the strict measurements.
+Unlike the previous years since the pandemic, we are now able to return to mosques for the Sunnah Aidilfitri prayer, despite measurements still in place.
+This is due to the patience and diligence of our community in ensuring that the situation does not worsen throughout the past two years.
 All of this was undertaken while the spirit of our religious observances continues to be enlivened and experienced together.

-The joyous ambience of Aidilfitri is still here with us by the blessings attained from the month of Ramadan.
+The joyous ambience of Aidilfitri is still here with us through the blessings attained from the month of Ramadan.
 It is the spirit of victory over the baser self that we have strived against as we develop virtuous and praiseworthy traits in the sacred month.
-In fact, this year, we are also able to visit our relatives although there are safety measurements tightened to ensure that we can continue to see progress in the coming days.
+In fact, this year, we are also able to visit our relatives.

 The Sunnah Aidilfitri prayer, also known as Solat Raya, is a highly recommended prayer (Sunnah Muakkadah).
-According to scholars, it is considered to be one of the most highly regarded amongst other Sunnah Prayers (Nawafil).
-Rasulullah s.a.w. never missed performing this prayer since it was established for Muslims to perform it.
+According to scholars, it is considered to be one of the most highly regarded among other Sunnah Prayers (Nawafil).
+Rasulullah s.a.w. never missed performing this prayer since it was established for Muslims to perform.